Density-matrix renormalization group study of optical conductivity of the Mott insulator for two-dimensional clusters: Results and discussions

 \subsection{Optical conductivity for a two-leg ladder}

 We show in Fig.~\ref{F2} the cluster-dependence of $\text{Re}\sigma(\omega)$.
 Figures~\ref{F2}(a), \ref{F2}(b), and \ref{F2}(c) are for $(L_{x},L_{y})=(32,2)$, $(8,4)$, and $(6,6)$, respectively.
-We start our discussion with $\text{Re}\sigma(\omega)$ of the two-leg Hubbard ladder at half-filling, which has been investigated in a weakly coupled region~\cite{Lin1998, Konik2001}.
-The renormalization-group transformation scales the two-leg Hubbard ladder at half-filling towards the SO(8) Gross-Neveu (GN) model.
+Truncation errors to obtain ground states with $U=10$ are $3\times10^{-13}$, $5\times10^{-8}$, and $2\times10^{-5}$ for $(L_{x},L_{y})=(32,2)$, $(8,4)$, and $(6,6)$, respectively.
+We start our discussion with $\text{Re}\sigma(\omega)$ of the two-leg Hubbard ladder at half filling, which has been investigated in a weakly coupled region~\cite{Lin1998, Konik2001}.
+The renormalization-group transformation scales the two-leg Hubbard ladder at half filling towards the SO(8) Gross-Neveu (GN) model.
 The ground state of the half-filled Hubbard ladder called D-Mott state has been believed to partially share the same low-energy physics as that of the SO(8) GN model. $\text{Re}\sigma(\omega)$ of the SO(8) GN model for $\omega<3m$ is exactly obtained by expanding a current-current correlation into the sum of one- and two-particle form factors as~\cite{Konik2001}